 - IWB Post

-Harleen a.k.a @thesingingsingh launched the project on Instagram in October 2018, but he’d been researching for it from his college days, for almost five years now.
-It was when he visited India during his vacation in 2014 that he began to conduct interviews with Partition refugees.
+23 y.o.Toronto-based Engineer Harleen Singh, a.k.a @thesingingsingh, launched #TheLostHerr on Instagram in October 2018, but he’d been researching for it from his college days; almost five years now.
+Interestingly, it was when he was visiting India during a vacation in 2014 that he began to conduct interviews with Partition refugees.

 Our conversation widened to the various aspects of Harleen’s project and its documentation – the issues that he learnt women dealt with in that time, their struggles and victories, the feminists of colonial Punjab, the role models he discovered – and a lot more: